 Language of Study: Spanish

-Current student in MPA Program
+MPA Program Alumnus

 "My experience in NCCC solidified my commitment to service and laid a foundation of leadership skills on which I wanted to continue to build.
 Team Leaders are asked to lead small groups with very different personalities, motives, beliefs and abilities in situations that are often uncertain and hectic, with organizations that possess insufficient time and resources to accomplish everything that they want to.
 In short, NCCC lays the groundwork for success in a social change organization.
 The Monterey Institute builds upon that with tools, frameworks, theories, practical experience, and networking opportunities to translate those competencies into marketable skills."

 Serena Kelsch, Monterey Institute Master of Public Administration '12

 AmeriCorps Service: AmeriCorps State and National (Alaska) 2006-2007